englishphilosophy/english-philosophical-texts/GUIDELINES.md

 temerity, if I should be found to have been mistaken.
 ```

-In the printed text, the word `British` is in small capitals and _not_
+In the printed text, the word "British" is in small capitals and _not_
 italicized (in fact, in our source texts, small capitals are _never_ rendered
 in italics).
 Nevertheless, in transcribing this you should _not_ break the
 italicized phrase into two separate parts, with the small capitals text in the